tacatac/archnosh/README.md

     This will provide some shim systemd binaries and libraries.

-The `nosh-run-udev` package will run the `udevd` binary which is provided by eudev.
+The `nosh-run-udev` package will run the `udevd` binary, provided by eudev here.

 From there you will have a working udev and some systemd shims which should allow installing most packages without too much trouble.